-Preparing for the CMA Exam at Lynchburg College
+Preparing for the CMA Exam at University of Lynchburg

 The certified management accountant (CMA) designation is a professional certification designed to recognize accounting and financial management skills that drive business performance.
 Achieving the CMA credential demonstrates your mastery of financial planning, analysis, control, decision support, and professional ethics.